 Once the court date is cancelled, check that the Council does not intend to charge you the court fee (summons cost).
 You can ask them not to charge you.
 The charge may be waived if you can show the Council was at fault for taking enforcement action.
 Contact the Advice Service if you need help with this.

-Send your certificates to the Council as soon as you can.
+You and your housemates should send proof of your student status to the Council as soon as you can.

 The Council should process your evidence and ensure than an exemption is applied to your property.

 If you are a part-time student, you won’t be eligible for a Council Tax exemption.
 However, if you are on a low income, you may qualify for a Council Tax Reduction.